erikandersson96/portfolio-project-five/TESTING.md

 <summary>contexts.py</summary>
 <br>

-I got no errors in this file.
+I got no errors found in this file.
 </details>

 <details>
 <summary>test_views.py</summary>
 <br>

-I got no erros in this file.
+I got no errors found in this file.
 </details>

 <details>
 <summary>urls.py</summary>
 <br>

-I got no errors in this file.
+I got no errors found in this file.
 </details>

 <details>
 <summary>views.py</summary>
 <br>

-I got no errors in this file.
+I got no errors found in this file.
 </details>